ducakar/TextureReplacer/README.md

       GenericKerbals/<suit>/EVAjetpackNRM    // EVA jetpack normal map

 Heads are selected independently form suits so any head can be paired with any of the suits.
-Such behaviour may not work as desired when one has gender-specific suits.
-This is resolved by moving the female textures to `GenericKermins/` while leaving the male ones in `GenericKerbals/`.
+Such behaviour may not work as desired when one uses gender-specific suits.
+This is resolved by moving the female heads and suits to `GenericKermins/` while leaving the male ones in `GenericKerbals/`.
 The heads will be paired only with the suits from the same root directory.

-Each generic head (from either `GenericKerbals/` or `GenericKermins/`) has equal chance of being selected.
+A suit can be selected either pseudo-randomly (same as heads) or consecutively, based on a Kerbal's position in crew rooster.
+That behaviour can be controlled in the configuration file.

+### Environment Map ###
+Environmnet map cube texture for reflections is included with the plugin:

+    GameData/TextureReplacer/
+      EnvMap/PositiveX  // fake skybox +X
+      EnvMap/NegativeX  // fake skybox -X
+      EnvMap/PositiveY  // fake skybox +Y
+      EnvMap/NegativeY  // fake skybox -Y
+      EnvMap/PositiveZ  // fake skybox +Z
+      EnvMap/NegativeZ  // fake skybox -Z

+Note that cube map textures are slow, so keep these textures as low-res as possible.
+The other limitation is that Unity shader used for reflections does not support transparency.

+The reflection shader is automatically used for helmet visors with a non-transparent texture.

 ### Configuration File ###
 Configuration is located in